dzenbot/NSManagedObjectContext-Hydrate/README.md

 NSManagedObjectContext-Hydrate
 ==============================

-Have you ever wanted to preload an application's CoreData store?
+Have you ever wanted to preload an application's CoreData store?<br>
-\nIf you did, you must know then that it's a real painful and undocumented process.
-You probably tried different techniques like using Python or Ruby scripts, but it should be easier than that!
+If you did, you must know then that it's a real painful and undocumented process.
+You probably tried different techniques like using Python or Ruby scripts, but it should be easier than that!<br><br>
 This category class intends to preload, parse and save automagically every object from a JSON data structure into a persistent store with no effort.

+## How to use

 ### Step 1
 ```